-The ACNC classifies charity size according to the charity's annual revenue.
-A large bequest, or similar once-off event, may mean that your charity’s size changes for just one reporting period.
+The ACNC classifies charity size according to the charity's revenue for the reporting period.
+A large bequest, or similar one-off event, may mean that your charity’s size changes for just one reporting period.
 If your charity's size changes and you think that your charity is likely to return to its previous size in future reporting periods, you can apply for your charity to continue to be recognised as its former size (and therefore not have to meet the reporting obligations of a larger charity).

 Case study: keeping charity size

 Hove Help Centre usually receives an annual revenue of less than $250,000 and is classified as a small charity under the ACNC Act.

 Last year the centre had an annual revenue of $200 000.
 In the current reporting period the centre received a bequest of $500,000.
 This unique bequest will increase Hove Help Centre’s annual revenue to $700,000.
 This means the centre will be classified as a medium sized charity for the current reporting period.

 Percy Pound, the centre’s financial manager, was concerned that he would have to prepare either reviewed or audited financial reports to submit to the ACNC, as medium charities need to do.

 He applied to the ACNC for Hove Help Centre to be recognised as its former size, small.
 The ACNC approved the application and the centre is able to continue to notify of changes and report as a small charity for the cvurrent reporting period.

 For future reporting periods, Hove Help Centre will go back to their original annual revenue of less than $250,000 and remain a small charity.

 How do I apply to keep my charity size?

 Before you complete your Annual Information Statement, you must complete and submit a copy of Form 4D: Apply to keep charity size to the ACNC.